 Content:

-Before planning for your AJ I would suggest reading through the Award Handbook which is available on The Duke of Edinburgh’s International Award website: https://dukeofed.com.au/resource/handbook/ or via the Handbook extraction (attached).
+Before planning for your AJ, I suggest reading through the Award Handbook which is available on The Duke of Edinburgh’s International Award website: https://dukeofed.com.au/resource/handbook/ or via the Handbook extraction (attached).
 Some the basic criteria are outlined below:

 Participants must complete the AJ within a group of their peer group equals.
 Each group must have a minimum four (4) to a maximum of seven (7) young people working together to achieve the same goal (if more than 7 people are on the trip you must be broken down into smaller groups of 4-7).
 The journey cannot be a tourist trip or family holiday.